bman46/InstagramEmbedDiscordBot/README.md

 # Instagram Embed Discord Bot
-Links in the video/image from instagram reels or posts when a user puts a link in the chat.
+Uploads in the video/image from Instagram when a user puts an Instagram link in the chat.

 [Invite To Discord Server](https://discord.com/oauth2/authorize?client_id=815695225678463017&scope=bot&permissions=18432)